FRYSTAT HUNTING CASTLE

 The French king and his retinue flee from Kraków to Fryštát

 The Town Hall Inn is associated with the infamous act of the French King Henry III of Valois.
 In June 1574, he and his entourage stayed at the Town Hall Inn while fleeing from Krakow to Paris.
 In 1573, Henry III was elected King of Poland, but he was not popular in Poland.
-Therefore, when his brother, King Charles X, died in France in 1574, Henry became the successor king of France.
-In Krakow, he took advantage of the inattention of the courtiers and guards and escaped from the royal castle with his entourage during a large feast that was taking place.
+Therefore, when his brother, King Charles IX, died in France in 1574, Henry became the successor king of France.
+In Krakow, he took advantage of the inattention of the courtiers and guards and escaped from the royal castle with his 10-member entourage during a large feast that was taking place.
 However, he did not forget to take the Polish royal treasury with him.
 This was soon discovered and Polish soldiers began to pursue the king.
-However, King Henry had planned his escape thoroughly in advance, including the fact that when he reached Fryštát, where he was already safe from Polish soldiers, he would stay at Johann Facias's Town Hall Inn.
-I could not detain him here either for political reasons.
-And so it happened.
-At the Town Hall Inn, King Henry drank Fryštát beer and had fun with his party until morning.
-He ordered snails for dinner from the innkeeper Facias, but the innkeeper did not know how to prepare them, because no one had eaten them here before, so when he caught a few in the yard, he steamed them together with diced pork.
-He then served them to the king and his party in Silesian style: with bread, onions and horseradish.
-He was quite embarrassed by this, but the king burst into laughter, and then they just ate, drank and had fun until morning.
-In the morning, numerous carriages were already waiting for him, prepared for the king by Pompone de Belliévre, a member of the king's entourage.
-To get out of disgrace, the innkeeper Facias began to sell these pork snails as a royal delicacy to go with beer, and he was really successful.
-I tasted them here myself and I must say that they were excellent with the Fryštát beer.
+However, King Henry had planned his escape thoroughly in advance, including the fact that when he reached Fryštát, where he was already safe from Polish soldiers, he would stay at the Town Hall Inn of Johann Facias.
+In the Town Hall Inn, King Henry drank Fryštát beer and had fun with his entourage until morning.
+In the morning, numerous carriages were waiting for him, prepared for the king by Pompone de Belliévre, a member of the king's entourage.

 King Henry III's stay here would certainly have been forgotten if it had not been for a French merchant who was passing through Fryštát in 1597 and noticed a sign that stood there.
 He noted it in his diary, which is still carefully preserved in France today.
-The sign read: "Henry, by the grace of God King of France and Poland, Duke of Prussia, Russia, Masovia and Samogitia, Grand Duke of Lithuania and Duke of Anjou, in the year of our Lord 1574, on June 19 at 5 p.m. was in Fryštát with Johann Facia."
+The sign read: "Henry, by the grace of God King of France and Poland, Duke of Prussia, Russia, Mazovia and Samogitia, Grand Duke of Lithuania and Duke of Anjou, in the year of our Lord 1574, on June 19 at 5 p.m., was in Fryštát with Johann Facia."
 The merchant also noted that he had never seen such a beautifully maintained and clean, indeed very clean, city, and here he describes our organized system of fire protection, which was introduced in 1514 by His Grace, the Silesian Viceroy Casimir II.
-Every house, without exception, had a large container filled to the brim with water, with a bucket hanging next to it.
-Since the merchant noticed and wrote it down, it is clear that this was not at all common in the 16th century.
-And I was very proud of it.
+In every house, without exception, a large container filled to the brim with water and a bucket hung near it stood ready.
+Since the merchant noticed and wrote this down, it is clear that this was not at all common in 16th-century Europe.

 According to the map, you can get to stop number 7 "CHURCH" by walking through the shopping center passage, past the City Hall to the church of St. Mark, where you can sit on a bench under its tower